 The place of domicile rule was used to determine eligibility for Social Security benefits (including retirement benefits and disability insurance), Medicare, leave from work under the Family and Medical Leave Act, and veterans benefits.

 Neither of these rules are currently in effect, since sexual orientation is no longer a barrier to marriage or marriage-related rights and benefits.

 As mentioned in the introduction, married couples have the same access to federal benefits regardless of their sexual orientation.
 The following summarizes a few of these benefits.

 Social Security Benefits

-Applicants are encouraged to apply for benefits even if they aren't sure if they are eligible.
+In addition to married couples, the Social Security Administration has also extended eligibility to certain non-marital relationships, such as civil unions and domestic partnerships.
+Applicants are encouraged to apply for benefits even if they aren't sure if they're eligible.
 The date that you file can be used to determine when any potential benefits may start.

-As of 2013, same sex spouses must file their federal tax returns using a married filing jointly or married filing separate status.
-Same sex married couples can benefit from federal estate and gift tax exemptions, may create family partnerships and life estate trusts, and may take advantage of federal estate planning benefits.
+The IRS recognizes any marriage that was validly entered into in any jurisdiction.
+Married couples can benefit from federal estate and gift tax exemptions, may create family partnerships and life estate trusts, and may take advantage of federal estate planning benefits.

 Benefits for veterans include insurance, educational assistance, and loans.
 VA loans may be available to assist qualifying veterans or surviving spouses in obtaining a home loan guaranty.
 In addition, burial benefits are available to all individuals in committed relationships, including same-sex couples who haven't gotten married.